ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

   2017-03-10 15:32:06,222 p=19669 u=fred |  fatal: [veos01]: FAILED! => {
     "changed": false,

-Look for error message in this document, in this case the relevant lines are
+Look for an error message in this document.
+In this example, the relevant lines are:

 .. code-block:: yaml